-- (1) The secretary to council must at least six months before the retirement, resignation or end of the term of service of the vice-chancellor or, if the office becomes vacant for any reason, within fourteen days of the occurrence of the vacancy, give due notice to the chairperson of council. - (2) The secretary to council in liaison with the chairperson of council must advertise the vacant post in reputable local as well as international newspapers. - (3) The secretary to council must give due notice to the senate and the IF of the applications received. - (4) The senate and the IF must submit three names each from the applications which were received for the post, as their candidates for possible short-listing, to the secretary of council, within ten working days after receiving notice of such applications. - (5) The short-listing of candidates for the post of vice-chancellor is done by a search committee. - (6) The search committee is a special committee of the council established after consultation with the senate and the IF, with at least two members from other universities. - (7) The search committee must formulate procedures for the short-listing and interviewing of candidates, and must also decide on the composition of the interview committee.
+(1) The secretary to council must at least six months before the retirement, resignation or end of the term of service of the vice-chancellor or, if the office becomes vacant for any reason, within fourteen days of the occurrence of the vacancy, give due notice to the chairperson of council.

+(2) The secretary to council in liaison with the chairperson of council must advertise the vacant post in reputable local as well as international media.

+(3) The secretary to council must give due notice to the senate and the IF of the applications received.

+(4) The senate and the IF must submit three names each from the applications which were received for the post, as their candidates for possible short-listing, to the secretary of council, within ten working days after receiving notice of such applications.

+(5) The short-listing of candidates for the post of vice-chancellor is done by a search committee.

+(6) The search committee is a special committee of the council established after consultation with the senate and the IF, with at least two members from other universities.

+(7) Council shall ensure that the composition of the Search Committee is representative of all constituencies represented in Council.

+(8) The search committee must formulate procedures for the short-listing and interviewing of candidates, and must also decide on the composition of the interview committee.

-- (8) After the interviews, a full report must be submitted by the interview committee to the council at its next ordinary meeting with all available information on the nominees. - (9) The council then finalises the appointment.
+(9) After the interviews, a full report must be submitted by the interview committee to the council at its next ordinary meeting with all available information on the nominees.
+(10) The council then finalizes the appointment